chihway/imsim2galsim/README.md

 (with photon-shooting=1, the speed of the image generation will scale with the number of photons)

 =====================================================
-What should be in a configuration file?
+What should be in a configuration file if you want to make your own?
 =====================================================

 A configuration file should look like this (without the comments after '#'):